insightsengineering/cards/cran-comments.md

 We checked 3 reverse dependencies, comparing R CMD check results across CRAN and dev versions of this package.

- * We saw 0 new problems
+ * We saw 1 new problems
  * We failed to check 0 packages

+The new problem occurred in the cardx package.
+I maintain that package and have an updated version ready to send to CRAN as soon as this package is accepted.

 ## R CMD check results